swarit01/RAG-Chatbot-Swarit/README.md

 ** To Run the Chatbot (Raj):**

-Please run the main method in the ChatBot.java class.
+Please run the main method in the ChatBot.java .

 If you have any questions, you can shoot me an email - swarit01@gmail.com or drop a text/phone call @ 510-589-5041